 It may helpTrusted Source reduce oxidative stress by regulating oxidative stress-reducing proteins, leading to reduced inflammation.

-Vitamin D supplementation may also have positive effects on T cells, a type of white blood cell that helps eliminate disease-causing microorganisms.
+Vitamin D supplementation may also have positive effects on T cellsTrusted Source, a type of white blood cell that helps eliminate disease-causing microorganisms.

-According to a 2016 research reviewTrusted Source, T cells with low vitamin D levels promote higher concentrations of pro-inflammatory markers, grow more rapidly, and induce more severe colitis.
+According to a 2022 review, T cells with low vitamin D levels promote higher concentrations of pro-inflammatory markers, grow more rapidly, and induce more severe colitis.
 In contrast, animal studies show that treating T cells with vitamin D slowed their growth, reducing inflammation.

 Inflammation plays a fundamental roleTrusted Source in the development of colon cancer.